NEW USDA MEAL PATTERN & NUTRITIONAL STANDARDS

 Summer Food Service Program

 Good nutrition and healthy meals should not stop when school ends.
-Ashwaubenon School District believes offering nutritious meals to children during the summer months is so important to the educational success that they, along with Ashwaubenon Village Park & Rec, will have a Summer Food Service Program (SFSP) from July 1st - August 14th, 2020.
+Ashwaubenon School District believes offering nutritious meals to children during the summer months is so important to the educational success that they will have a Summer Food Service Program (SFSP) from June 10, 2025 – August 15, 2025 (with no meal service on Friday, July 4th in observance of Independence Day).

-Do you need help finding a summer meal program near you?
+Do you need help to find a summer meal program near you?
 Use this helpful USDA website to locate a program near you!

 USDA Nondiscrimination Statement